dbleyl/send-mail/README.md

 ## Introduction

-send-mail is a simple Clojure library for sending emails, and is licensed under the [Eclipse Public License](https://github.com/dbleyl/send-mail/blob/master/epl-v10.html).
+send-mail is a simple Clojure library for sending emails, written in pure Clojure, and licensed under the [Eclipse Public License](https://github.com/dbleyl/send-mail/blob/master/epl-v10.html).
 The original use case was for sending emails from a noir web app hosted on Heroku.
 Inspired by [this tutorial on Heroku](http://blog.heroku.com/archives/2009/11/9/tech_sending_email_with_gmail/) for sending mail from rails apps, and the referenced article on sending email using gmail.

 ## Features